 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Petit Jean College undergrads use financial aid to to cover the cost of tuition.
-In 2021, 972 of the 1,902 undergrads enrolled received financial aid.
-Petit Jean College meets 44 percent of the demonstrated financial need for undergraduates.
+The majority of University of Arkansas Community College at Morrilton undergrads use financial aid to help pay for school.
+In 2022, 972 of the 1,902 undergrads enrolled received financial aid.
+Petit Jean College meets 44% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $6,151 a year.